 As was discussed earlier in this paper, the cross-polarization level using different definitions depends on the source current polarization type and its orientation.
-Wire and printed halfwave dipoles, a rectangular microstrip patch, a pyramidal horn, and an OEWG, designed using the commercial software HFSS [15], were used to illustrate Ludwig's definitions.
-Measurements were conducted to calculate the copolarization and cross-polarization components in the principal and diagonal planes.
+Wire and printed halfwave dipoles, a rectangular microstrip patch, a pyramidal horn, and an open-ended rectangular waveguide, designed using the commercial software HFSS [15], were used to illustrate Ludwig's definitions.
+Measurements were conducted to calculate the co- and cross-polarization components in the principal and diagonal planes.
 Numerical simulations and measured radiation patterns were obtained at an operating frequency of 3 GHz for all of these antennas.
-All measurements were performed in the electromagnetic anechoic chamber facility at the Radar Innovations Laboratory.
-Since Ludwig's second and third definitions predict the same radiation patterns (copolarization and cross polarization) in the principal planes, a comparison between radiation patterns of Ludwig's second and third definitions was only conducted in a 45° skewed plane.
-In addition, a MATLAB algorithm was used to calculate the simulated and measured normalized copolarization and cross-polarization patterns in the D-plane.
-For all cases considered in this paper, E{θ} and E{φ} components (magnitude and phase) along with equations presented in this paper were used to calculate copolarization and cross-polarization radiation patterns.
+All measurements were performed in the electromagnetic anechoic chamber (EMAC) facility at the Radar Innovations Laboratory (RIL).
+Since Ludwig's 2nd and 3rd definitions predict the same radiation patterns (co- and cross-polarization) in the principal planes, a comparison between radiation patterns of Ludwig's 2nd and